Juris Doctor Program

 Tulane Law’s capacity to teach the world’s two preeminent legal systems is one of our greatest strengths: The intermingling of legal systems in Tulane’s curriculum sparked the development of our Comparative and International Law Program, which prepares students to tackle complex legal issues at home and across the globe.

-To earn a certificate in International and Comparative Law, students must complete and pass two foundation courses in comparative law, public international law, or transnational litigation and an additional nine credits of international and comparative law courses.
+To earn a certificate in International and Comparative Law, students must complete and pass two foundation courses in comparative law, public international law, international human rights or transnational litigation and an additional nine credits of international and comparative law courses.

 Tulane’s Sports Law Program enables students to understand and deal with the challenging legal and business problems regularly confronting people in the sports industry.